 Oboe Recording Reviews, The Double Reed

 woodard@idrs.orgMeghan Woodard enjoys a rich career as an oboist, oboe professor and scholar based in the Greater Philadelphia area.
 Meghan currently holds positions as Professor of Applied Oboe Lessons at Haverford College, Bryn Mawr College, Immaculata University, and the Shipley School.
 In addition to teaching, Meghan is a sought-after orchestral and chamber musician on oboe, English horn, and Baroque oboe.
-She regularly performs with the Reading Symphony Orchestra, Symphony in C, the Black Pearl Chamber Orchestra, and is a member of Revolution Winds—an internationally-performing woodwind quintet known for musical activism and recent residencies at the Aruba Symphony Festival and Drexel University.
-Meghan holds a Doctorate of Musical Arts degree in Oboe Performance from Temple University as well degrees from the University of Iowa and Ithaca College.
+She performs with the Philadelphia Orchestra, Opera Philadelphia, and the Reading Symphony Orchestra as a guest ensemble player.
+Meghan is also principal oboist of the Black Pearl Chamber Orchestra as well as a member of Revolution Winds—an internationally-performing woodwind quintet known for musical activism and recent residencies at the Aruba Symphony Festival and Drexel University.
+Meghan’s interest in analyzing oboe recordings as historical documents began while researching her dissertation, “On the Record: Interpreting Recorded Orchestral Excerpts for the Oboe, 1910 – 2016,” a study of performance trends documented in orchestral recordings.

 CloseCompetition Committee